Member State law - Slovenia

 Hierarchy of norms

 All legal norms must be in conformity with the Constitution.
-Laws/acts and other regulations must comply with generally accepted principles of international law, and with treaties that are binding on Slovenia (as set out in Article 8 of the Constitution).
+The laws and regulations must comply with generally applicable principles of international law and international agreements which are binding on Slovenia (as provided for in paragraph 1 of Article 8 of the Constitution).
 Implementing regulations and local ordinances must, in addition, be in conformity with laws/acts.

 General acts issued for the exercise of public authority (splošni akti za izvrševanje javnih pooblastil) must be in conformity with the Constitution, laws/acts and implementing regulations.